All Episodes

 She's now been named the CEO of the Bill Hillary and Chelsea Foundation.

-And do you realize that the staff, the employees at the Bill Hillary and Chelsea Foundation are underwritten by a $16 million United States grant.
+And do you realize that the staff, the employees at the Bill Hillary and Chelsea Foundation are underwritten by a $16 million United States grant?

 In other words, taxpayer dollars are used to pay the salaries of people at work at the Clinton Foundation.

-This is not, this is not the Clinton Global Initiative.
+This is not the Clinton Global Initiative.

 This is the Bill Hillary and Chelsea Foundation.